-10. LEAD WORKER PAY

-- Employees in the covered classes designated by their supervisor or foreman as a lead worker shall be entitled to a ten (\$10.00) per day premium where required to plan, design, sketch, layout, detail, estimate, order materials, or take the lead on any job where at least two mechanics are assigned. - Employees are not eligible to receive both Lead Worker Pay and Acting Assignment Pay.

-11. MTA PERFORMANCE/ATTENDANCE INCENTIVES CARPENTERS, LOCAL 22; GLAZIERS, LOCAL 718; AND SHEET METAL WORKERS, LOCAL 104

-- Consistent with Charter Section 8A.100, the Municipal Transportation Agency (MTA) and the Carpenters, Local 22; Glaziers, Local 718; and Sheet Metal Workers, Local 104 agree that employees will be rewarded for the attaining of various service, performance and/or attendance goals. - 233.
-The MTA Performance and Attendance Incentive Programs apply only to employees in "service-critical" classes at MTA. - The benefits of these programs are only available to "service-critical" employees while employed at MTA.
-Employees who leave or transfer out of "service-critical" employment at MTA lose the benefits of these programs. - Goal percentage requirements and effective dates for Performance Incentives are updated in July of each year.
+8. LEAD WORKER PAY 203.
+Employees in the covered classes, when approved in writing by their supervisor or foreman as a lead worker, shall be entitled to a ten (\$10.00) per day premium where required to perform any two of the following: plan, design, sketch, layout, detail, estimate, order materials, or take the lead on any job where at least two mechanics are assigned.
+Only one employee may be designated Lead Worker on any job.
+204. Employees are not eligible to receive both Lead Worker Pay and Acting Assignment Pay.
+9. MTA PERFORMANCE/ATTENDANCE INCENTIVES CARPENTERS, LOCAL 22; GLAZIERS, LOCAL 718; AND SHEET 205.
+METAL WORKERS, LOCAL 104 Consistent with Charter Section 8A.100, the Municipal Transportation Agency (MTA) and the Carpenters, Local 22; Glaziers, Local 718; and Sheet Metal Workers, Local 104 agree that employees will be rewarded for the attaining of various service, performance and/or attendance goals.
+206. The MTA Performance and Attendance Incentive Programs apply only to employees in "service-critical" classes at MTA.
+207. The benefits of these programs are only available to "service-critical" employees while employed at MTA.
+Employees who leave or transfer out of "service-critical" employment at MTA lose the benefits of these programs.
+208. Goal percentage requirements and effective dates for Performance Incentives are updated in July of each year.
 Information regarding the goals and effective dates shall be published and posted on the MTA website.
 Information on qualifying periods, rewards and/or compensation for Attendance Incentives shall also be posted on the MTA website and/or shall be made available in hard copy upon request of the Union(s).

-12. NIGHT DUTY PREMIUM

-Employees (except for those in classes 7346 Painter, 7242 Painter Supervisor I, 7278 Painter Supervisor II, 7251 Track Maintenance Supervisor I, and 7355 Truck Driver) shall be paid ten percent (10%) more than the base rate for each hour regularly assigned between the hours of 5:00 p.m. and 7:00 a.m. if the employee works at least one (1) hour of his/her shift between 5:00 p.m. and 7:00 a.m., except for those employees participating in an authorized flex-time program and who voluntarily work between the hours of 5:00 p.m. and 7:00 a.m.
-Shift pay of 10% be shall paid for the entire shift, provided at least five (5) hours of the employee's shift falls between 5:00 p.m. and 7:00 a.m.
+10. NIGHT DUTY PREMIUM 209.
+Employees (except for those in classes 7251 Track Maintenance Supervisor I, and 7355 Truck Driver) shall be paid ten percent (10%) more than the base rate for each hour regularly assigned between the hours of 5:00 p.m. and 7:00 a.m. if the employee works at least one (1) hour of his/her shift between 5:00 p.m. and 7:00 a.m., except for those employees participating in an authorized flex-time program and who voluntarily work between the hours of 5:00 p.m. and 7:00 a.m.
+Shift pay of 10% be shall paid for the entire shift, provided at least five (5) hours of the